cucapra/latte/web/content/_index.md

 We have 17 accepted position papers, an exciting keynote, and a hands-on demo.
 We'll post a complete program here soon.

+For authors: final versions of accepted position papers are due on April 23 via [HotCRP][].

 ## Attending LATTE

 LATTE is a hybrid workshop; please consider attending either in person (in San Diego, co-located with [ASPLOS][]) or virtually (on Zoom).
 LATTE will be held in the mornings on April 27--28, 2024.